Code-Institute-Submissions/colmhaugh-RecipeBlog_MayResub/README.md

 <h1>6.
 Credits</h1>

 This project is based on the walkthrough project and also using project example Idea 2.
+A ot of the code that I used in the walkthrough project I also used on this project.

 #### Recipes
 - I got the recipes and images from [BBC Good Food](https://www.bbcgoodfood.com/).